-These routes will be complemented by enhancing the capacity of the Red Luas Line through the provision of extra rolling stock, while Tallaght town centre is to be provided with a BRT, although the main benefit of this route will accrue in Corridor E.
+These routes will be complemented by enhancing the capacity of the Luas Red Line through the provision of extra rolling stock, while Tallaght town centre is to be provided with a BRT, although the main benefit of this route will accrue in Corridor E.

-In addition, it is intended to widen the M7 to three lanes in each direction between Naas (Junction 9) and the interchange with the M9 at Junction 11, along with revisions to Junction 10 (Naas South / Newhall) and the addition of a new junction at Osberstown linking to a bypass of Sallins.
-It is also intended to reconfigure the N7 from the M50 to Naas.
+In addition, it is intended to widen the M7 to three lanes in each direction between Naas (Junction 9) and the interchange with the M9 at Junction 11, to address significant congestion issues, along with revisions to Junction 10 (Naas South / Newhall) and the addition of a new junction at Osberstown linking to a bypass of Sallins.
+It is also intended to reconfigure the N7 from the M50 to Naas in order to resolve the various junction and access issues existing along this corridor.
 Other road schemes and upgrades will also be implemented, in line with the principles for road development set out in Chapter 5.